 With that in mind, a few inexpensive water sensors placed in the kitchen, laundry room, and near a water heater are a family's best friend when it comes to preventing a water emergency.
 Water sensors can alert your smart home hub or security system when moisture is detected.
 Since most water emergencies aren’t caught before the damage is done, it can save you thousands of dollars to find out about a leak the moment it happens and prevent the worst from happening.

-4. Smart smoke and alarm detectors can save lives (and your property)
+4. Smart smoke detectors can save lives (and your property)

-Perhaps the most valuable smart gadgets are smart smoke and carbon monoxide detectors and alarm systems.
-Whether you replace your existing smoke and gas detectors with a smart version that connects to WiFi or install a smart speaker that listens for an alarm, these systems can send you an instant alert when fire or poisonous gas is detected in your home.
+Perhaps the most valuable smart gadgets are smart smoke detectors and alarm systems.
+Whether you replace your existing smoke detectors with a smart version that connects to WiFi, these systems can send you an instant alert when fire or smoke is detected in your home.
 Since these types of events can be catastrophic to your property and family, these tools can make all the difference when early detection is key and every second matters.

 For an extra layer of safety, many families also link their smart lights to their alarm system.
-If a smoke or carbon monoxide emergency is detected, your home can flash or pulse the lights in addition to sounding an alarm — an approach that’s particularly useful for heavy sleepers.
-The goal is to build an alert system that no one in your family will ignore.
+If an alarm event happens, your home can turn on any compatible lights in addition to sounding an alarm — an approach that’s particularly useful for heavy sleepers.
+The goal is to build an effective alert system that is difficult for your family to ignore.

-These smart gadgets only take a small investment and a few hours of time to install, making them one of the most meaningful upgrades you can make to your home.
+These smart gadgets only take a small investment and some time to configure, making them one of the most meaningful upgrades you can make to your home.
 Contact Xfinity Home to learn more about the professionally installed home security solution you can get today; it’s time and money well-spent.